-ASRI participates in International Telecommunications Union (ITU) and International Civil Aviation Organization (ICAO) panels and working groups in matters related to radio spectrum.
-ASRI also works closely with the FCC and FAA in formulation of U.S. positions for the World Radio Conference (WRC).
+To supports its work, ASRI provides staff assistance to the Aeronautical Frequency Committee (AFC).
+The AFC is a representative aviation industry committee that develops and recommends policy regarding international and domestic aviation spectrum.
+This enables ASRI to represent these positions at the International Telecommunications Union (ITU) and International Civil Aviation Organization (ICAO) spectrum committees.
+ASRI also works closely with the FCC and FAA in formulation of U.S. positions for the ITU World Radio Conference (WRC).

-ASRI functions as the International SELCAL Registrar on behalf of the International Civil Aviation Organization (ICAO).
-This includes responsibility for the worldwide assignment of SELCAL codes and management of the SELCAL database containing approximately 27,300 SELCAL assignments for 4300 registrants as of April 2010.
+Additionally, ASRI has been nominated by ICAO as the official Selective Calling (SELCAL) Registrar.
+This includes responsibility for the worldwide assignment of all SELCAL codes and management of the SELCAL database containing over 30,000 SELCAL assignments and growing.

 For more information, specific requests or to get answers to your questions, please submit a Service Request Form.